Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Cardholder
 A person to whom a card has been issued or a person authorized to use a card.

-## Cardholder Bank
-The bank that has issued a bank card to an individual.
-The term is frequently used in conjunction with interchange arrangements to identify the card-issuing bank.

-## Cardholder Account
+## Customer Account
-Actual Cardholder Account Number or Checking Account Number (encoded on bottom of check) for Check Verification / Guarantee request.
+The customer account associated with a customer account number or checking account number used in a payment request.

-## Cardholder Street Address
+## Customer Street Address
-At least twenty characters of the cardholder's billing address that was used in the Address Verification request.
-The merchant must convert spelled numbers to numeric values (e.g., Fourth Street becomes 4TH Street prior to sending the address verification request).
+The customer street address includes the street number and name.
+The [`street`](?path=docs/Resources/Master-Data/Address.md) field is part of the shipping address or billing address object.

-## Cardholder Zip/Postal Code
+## Customer Zip/Postal Code
-Five or nine digit zip code of the cardholder's billing address that was used in the Address Verification request.
-When the cardholder is from out of the U.S., this field contains any alphanumeric postal code.
+Five or nine digit zip code of the customer's billing or shipping address.
+When the customer is international, this field contains the alphanumeric postal code.
+The [`postalCode`](?path=docs/Resources/Master-Data/Address.md) is part of the shipping address or billing address object.

-## Card Code Value Presence Indicator
+## Security Code Indicator
-A code used to indicate the presence of a Card Verification Value (Visa), a Card Validation Code (MasterCard), a Card Identifier (Discover), and another identically named Card Identifier (American Express) printed on the front or back of a credit card; used to reduce fraud losses.
+The `securityCodeIndicator` used to indicate the presence of a [card security code](#card-security-code) during a [verification](?path=docs/Resources/Guides/Fraud/Security-Code.md) request.

-## Card Code Response Value
+## Security Code Response
-A Card Verification Value (Visa), Card Validation Code (MasterCard), Card Identifier (Discover), and another identically named Card Identifier (American Express) returned on the Authorization Response Message in response to the Card Code Value information entered on the request.
-For example, the Card Code Response Value “M” indicates that there is a Card Code Value Match, whereas the Card Code Response Value “U” indicates that the Card Code Value is unknown or that the Issuer does not participate.

-## Card Code Value
-A 3- or 4-digit Card Value printed on the back of a credit card.
+The [value](?path=docs/Resources/Guides/Fraud/Security-Code.md#response-values) returned as `securityCodeMatch` or `securityCodeResponse` from the issuing bank.

 ## Cash Advance
 A transaction in which a customer receives cash in-person which is posted against the customer's account.